 Interest rates on equity-release products with the ‘safe home income plan guarantee’ – which ensures the debt, with interest rolling up, will never exceed the value of the property – may be more expensive than other types of borrowing.
 Deliberate deprivation of assets rules may apply.

-Lending to grandchildren
+Lending money to grandchildren

 A loan, repayable monthly just like a mortgage, could provide you with an income stream similar to a monthly interest savings account with a building society.
 This could be an ideal scheme for an earnings-rich, security-poor grandchild – for instance, a highly paid contract worker who might find it difficult to meet a bank’s affordability criteria, but has plentiful work with high wages.